 The Address Count field specifies the number of MAC addresses that are in the Group Address List Field.

-The Group Address List field contains zero or more MAC addresses to indicate the set of multicast-group MAC addresses for which the STA receives frames.
+The Group Address List field contains zero or more MAC addresses to indicate the set of group(#3018) MAC addresses for which the STA receives frames.
 Each MAC address is 6 octets in length, as described in 8.2.4.3.2.

 9.3.2.11 Duplicate detection and recovery